assamidanov/assamidanov.github.io/_posts/2019-01-04-important-features.md

 ---
-title: "Identifying Important Features From Household Survey Data"
+title: "Identifying Important Features Using Household Survey Data"
 date: 2019-01-04
 tags: [machine learning, data science, feature engineering, feature importance, random forest, catboost]
 #header:
-  # image: "/images/project/bla/bla/"
+  # image: "/images/project/bla/bla/" map of Afganistan
 excerpt: "Machine Learning, Feature Importance, Data Science"
 ---

-# Identifying Important Features From Household Survey Data

 ## Background Information

 Afghanistan faces one of the world’s most acute internal displacement crises; resulting of several factors such as protracted conflict, ongoing insecurity, and natural hazards.
 Displacement has become a familiar survival strategy for many Afghans and, in some cases, an inevitable part of life for two generations.
-As of 31 December 2018, Afghanistan has 2,598,000 total number of internally displaced persons (IDPs)([http://www.internal-displacement.org/]).
+As of 31 December 2018, Afghanistan has 2,598,000 total number of internally displaced persons (IDPs).

 Displacement affects all individuals differently with needs, vulnerabilities and protection risks evolving due to exhaustion of coping mechanisms and only basic emergency assistance provided following initial displacement.
 Inadequate shelter, food insecurity, insufficient access to sanitation and health facilities, as well as a lack of protection, often result in precarious living conditions that jeopardize the well-being and dignity of affected families.